 Social media KPIs shouldn’t be just another number for you.

 This not only helps you build a brand that your audience trusts, but also helps you get the word out about your business much further.

 Let’s start with the basics.

-That means social media KPIs are metrics used to track the performance of the campaigns on your business’s social media.
+That means social media KPIs are metrics used to track the performance of the social media campaigns, and your social media strategy, in general.

 Here are some statistics that should convince you about the power of social media and how it can positively affect your business.

 - 71% of consumers who were on the receiving end of a good social media service experience from a brand are more likely to refer or recommend it to others.